 The San Diego Zoo, located in Balboa Park, is home to over 3,700 animals of more than 650 species and subspecies.

 The San Diego Zoo was a pioneer in the concept of open-air, cageless exhibits that re-create natural animal habitats.
 It was one of the few zoos in the world that housed, and successfully breeder the giant panda.
-The pandas were on loan from China and as part of the agreement, went back to Asia in April 2019.
+The pandas were on loan from China and as part of the agreement, went back to Asia in April 2019 and now have returned as of July 2024.
 In 2013, the zoo added a new Koalafornia Adventure exhibit, providing an updated Australian animal experience.
 Another new exhibit, called Africa Rocks, opened in 2017.

 The zoo offers a guided double decker tour bus that traverses 75% of the park.
 I recommend taking the tour when you first arrive and then going back to see the exhibits you liked best up close on your own afterward.
 There is an overhead gondola lift called the Skyfari, providing an aerial view of the zoo.
 The zoo is rather hilly, so I like to take the the Skyfari up the hill to see the polar bears and then walk downhill to see the elephants and visit the Africa Rocks exhibit.